aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

-# Knowledge Base Article: How to Run the Support Info Tool
+# Knowledge Base Article: How to Run the IT Diagnostic Tool

 **Article ID:** KB-1001
 **Category:** General Support / Troubleshooting